Graph-to-SFILES: Control structure prediction from process topologies using generative artificial intelligence: Introduction

 Previous research on automatic control structure design has led to several promising approaches.
 The first approaches include knowledge-based expert systems \citep{Williamson1989_ComputerAidedProcess,Song1990_Intellite3Knowledge} and heuristic design procedures \citep{Luyben1997_PlantwideControlDesign}.
-With advancements in artificial intelligence (AI), new opportunities arise for chemical engineering \citep{Schweidtmann2024_GenerativeArtificialIntelligence}.
-Generative AI could support engineers with design tasks such as control structure design.
-Recently, we proposed a generative AI model that is capable of extending a given PFD with a control structure \citep{Hirtreiter2023_AutomaticGenerationControl}. \citet{Hirtreiter2023_AutomaticGenerationControl} formulate the control structure design as a translation task, i.e., a sequence-to-sequence task, converting a PFD without a control structure into a CEF.
+Despite these achievements, expert systems are generally expensive to develop and once set up, expert systems tend to be labor-intensive and expensive to maintain and extend \citep{Venkatasubramanian2019_PromiseArtificialIntelligence}.
+Recent advancements in machine learning, specifically in deep learning-based artificial intelligence (AI) have demonstrated remarkable improvements over traditional expert systems in several domains such as natural language processing (NLP) \citep{Popel2020_TransformingMachineTranslation,Brown2020_LanguageModelsAre}.
+Also in the natural sciences and engineering, deep learning has outperformed rule-based approaches.
+For example in organic chemistry, a transformer-based model can accurately predict reaction outcomes \citep{Schwaller2019_MolecularTransformerModel,Tu2023_PermutationInvariantGraph}.
+Here, rule-based models used molecular templates selected by experts.
+Chemical engineering is another field where AI holds great potential to assist engineers with design tasks \citep{Schweidtmann2024_GenerativeArtificialIntelligence}.
+This motivates the investigation of AI-based control structure prediction in this research work.
+Recently, we proposed a generative AI model capable of extending a given PFD with a control structure \citep{Hirtreiter2023_AutomaticGenerationControl}. \citet{Hirtreiter2023_AutomaticGenerationControl} formulate the control structure design as a translation task, i.e., a sequence-to-sequence task, converting a PFD without a control structure into a CEF.
 The PFD and CEF are represented using the SFILES 2.0 string format \citep{Vogel2023_Sfiles2.0Extended}.
 When trained on a synthetic dataset consisting of 100,000 PFD-CEF pairs, the generative AI model was able to predict the correct CEF for a given PFD with an accuracy of 48.6\%.